Hadi Shakouri

+Hadi Shakouri (هادی شكوری; born 2 May 1982) is an Iranian football coach and a former defender.
+He is an assistant manager with Esteghlal.

 Club career

 Shakouri, a product of the Pas Tehran youth academy played for the PAS Tehran first team since 2004.
 He won the Iran's Premier Football League With PAS Tehran F.C. in the season 2003/04 and played for PAS in AFC Champions League.
 On April 22, 2007, Shakouri signed for Qatari club Al-Arabi in a one-year deal.